-WP Security Audit Log is a free plugin for WordPress that aims to allow you to identify security or access issues on your website before they become a problem.
+WP Activity Log is a free plugin for WordPress that aims to allow you to identify security or access issues on your website before they become a problem.
 The plugin does this by keeping an audit log of all users on your site, and logging many of the activities they undertake through the admin interface of your WordPress site.

 The plugin tracks a number of activities, such as changes to content, user accounts, plugins, themes, and the WordPress core settings.
 Each activity is given an alert level allowing you to easily identify potential security issues when viewing the logs.
 Although the plugin logs lots of activities by default, the list of actions that are logged can be totally customised to suit your needs.

 The plugin has been developed by WP WhiteSecurity, a security services firm with 15 years of IT experience, who specialize in WordPress security.

 To find out whether this plugin is a good choice for the security needs of your website, read our WP Activity Log plugin review.